amaan20002023-sketch/MARKETING-/README.md

 End-to-end storytelling for business stakeholders

 THE SCREENSHOTS ARE AVAILABLE FOR POWER BI .FILE NOT UPLOADED DUR TO LARGE SIZE.
-CAN BE SHARE ON REQUEST
+CAN BE SHARE ON REQUEST.EXCEL FILE NAME AS CAPSTONE_EXCEL IS ZIP JUST DOWNLOAD AND VIEW ALL ANALYSIS